migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-09-13 Fri: Worked on Youtube integration and moving user data to a database instead of memory to avoid data reset.
+Also looked into Gnosis conditional tokens.

 2024-09-12 Thu: Implemented referral code system that works through a link to open app with referral code parameters and implemented logic to correctly award new users + their referrers with points.
 Implemented leaderboard system to show ranking of users with top scores, modified app navigation to have bottom navigation tool bar, changed organization of "Tasks" page to a tab-based system to sort different tasks depending on category (videos, social media, etc), and updated ReadMe (repo [here](https://github.com/harmony-one/Hod1)).

 2024-09-11 Wed: Further looked into alternative options for Polymarket with better open source.
 Created youtube subscriber oAuth integratation for Hod1, working on merging to main repo.